ptrcklehmann/lexa-cosmos/README.md

 # lexa-cosmos

-## Tasks resolutions: checkout the Imprint page!
+## Tasks resolutions:
+Checkout the Imprint page!

 # Getting Started
 ## Available Scripts

 In the project directory, you can run:

 ### `npm run dev`
 To run the app concurrently with the json-server
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The test will check if the App renders correctly and also run a snapshot test on the custom axios hooks with the mocked request URL and data.

 ### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.